 How do I set up a hard drive and partition in Windows?

 Unlike earlier versions of Windows, such as Windows 98, the fdisk command is no longer used to set up partitions.
-If you've installed a new hard disk drive on a computer that is running Windows or want to change the partitions, use the Windows Disk Management tool.
+If you've installed a new hard drive on a computer that is running Windows or want to change its partitions, use the Windows Disk Management tool.
 However, if you still prefer a command line interface to set up drives, you can use the diskpart command.

-Open Disk Management
+How to open Disk Management

-Windows Vista and 7
+Windows 10, 8, and 7

 Windows XP and 2000

 Partition or Volume Size - By default, the size will be the maximum capacity in MB of the drive.
-If you want the drive to have multiple partitions, change the size to the size of the partition you desire.
+If you want the drive to have multiple partitions, change the size to that which you desire.
 The remainder of the drive can be allocated later and, if you specify the maximum size, you can also shrink this size at a later time.

 Drive letter or Path - Each drive or partition in Windows can be assigned an available drive letter.
 Most Windows users prefer this setting.
 However, versions of Windows which support NTFS can also mount a drive to a folder on an existing drive.
 If you plan on using the drive to store only a specific type of file, such as pictures, music, or programs, this can be especially useful.

 Format - The format of the drive specifies the type of file system you want to use on the computer.
 For most users, we highly recommend leaving it at the default NTFS file system.
 Other options may include FAT32 or exFAT depending on your version of Windows.